witchfelicia/LoL-dataset/README.md

 	params:
 		match ID: uniquely identifies a game
 	returns:
-		a dictionary that contains picks, bans, wins, and kda This dictionary will represent a row later in our dataset (:
+		a dictionary that contains picks, bans, wins, kda, and gold earned This dictionary will represent a row later in our dataset (:

 ### populate_dataset()